Trinity-data-store/Trinity/README.md

 The OSM and the TPCH datasets can be downloaded online.
 Click [here](https://docs.deistercloud.com/content/Databases.30/TPCH%20Benchmark.90/Data%20generation%20tool.30.xml?embedded=true) to download the TPCH datase.
 It is a synthetic dataset and you can adjust the scale factor.
-We inner-joined the lineitem.tbl and orders.tbl.
+We inner-joined the lineitem.tbl and orders.tbl using pandas.
 Any tbl files will do.
 Click [here](https://download.geofabrik.de/) to download the OSM dataset, though you have to use Python osmium package to extract the data.

 ### Building